MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 1. **Serverless**.
 The Amazon EventBridge is completely serverless.
 It requires no services to run and using it involves minor configuration error.

 2. **Message durability**.
 Genesys Cloud will attempt to deliver messages for up to 4 days in the event of an AWS EventBridge outage.
 In addition, AWS EventBridge will allow you to publish a message to Kinesis where it can be persisted for up to 7 days before it is processed.
+In addition, AWS supports [Dead Letter Queue](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rule-dlq.html) (DLQ) configuration with the AWS EventBridge so that if a target is unavailable from the EventBridge, messages will not be lost.

 3. **Strong message filtering and routing capabilities**.
 AWS EventBridge can subscribe to whole classes of events (e.g. no need to identify the specific item you are looking for) and can apply sophisticated routing rules to an it receives.